The Pet Therapy Team | AuthoraCare back top top

 AuthoraCare’s Pet Therapy Team

-Our Pet Therapy Team works at the Hospice Home in Burlington and at Beacon Place in Greensboro.
-These sweet, intelligent animals provide comfort and support to seriously ill patients and their families.
+When available, our Pet Therapy Team provides comfort and support to seriously ill patients and their families.

 Allegra